MikaAK/request_cache_plug/README.md

 ### Caching Header
 When an item is served from the cache, we return a header `rc-cache-status` which has a value of `HIT`.
-Using this you can tell if the item was served out of cache, without it the item was fetched
+Using this you can tell if the item was served out of cache, without it the item was fetched.
+We can also invalidate specific items out of the cache, by using the `rc-cache-key` header which returns the key being used for the cache

 ### Example Reduction
 In the case of a large (16mb) payload running through absinthe, this plug cuts down response times from 400+ms -> <400μs